 Students transferring to a nationally accredited school will likely be able to transfer their credits, regardless of whether they come from a nationally or regionally accredited institution.
 Credits are unlikely to transfer the other direction.
 Nationally accredited institutions may only offer certificate programs, not degrees.

 Nationally accredited institutions are not always considered as prestigious as regionally accredited ones.
 When you apply to schools, consider how future employers or grad schools will regard your degree.
 Some renowned companies and schools will not recognize nationally accredited degrees.
-If you have a specific future employer or grad school in mind, call an HR representative or admissions counselor to ask if it values a specific type of institutional accreditation over the other.
+If you have a specific future employer or graduate school in mind, call an HR representative or admissions counselor to ask if it values a specific type of institutional accreditation over the other.
 These professionals can speak to the policies of the company or institution.

 What is programmatic accreditation?